olcf/frontier_gpu_programming_models_examples/Kokkos/with_mpi/intree_build/README.md

 Compile by running `./build_make.sh`.
 Open `build_make.sh` and edit the variables at the top for your desired compilation options.

-You can use `PrgEnv-cray`, `PrgEnv-amd`,
-`PrgEnv-gnu` interchangeably in the `./build_cmake.sh` file.
-No special considerations like in CMake since we're explicitly setting the required MPI flags for all programming environments.
+You can use `PrgEnv-cray`, `PrgEnv-amd`, `PrgEnv-gnu` interchangeably in the `./build_make.sh` file for `hipcc`.
+No special considerations for MPI like in CMake since we're explicitly setting the required MPI flags for all programming environments.